Skip to content

 6.3 Fill in the Connection name field by specifying a unique name for your connection.

 6.4 To upload the JSON file with a key for your model, you need to obtain this key.
-Go to the Google Vertex AI console.
+Go to the Google Cloud console and find Vertex AI via the search bar.

-6.5 Click the Enable All Recommended APIs button to activate an API connection, if it is not activated.
+6.5 On the Vertex AI page, click the Enable All Recommended APIs button to activate an API connection, if it is not activated.
 Ensure that the Vertex AI API is enabled.

 6.6 In the left-side menu, go to the IAM & Admin > Service Accounts.